Nerwyn/android-tv-card/README.md

     - Works well if you are experiencing [this issue](https://github.com/home-assistant/core/issues/94063).
 - Can also be used for Kodi (see below)

+**Template support**

+- Supports Home Assistant jinja2 style templating using nunjucks.
+- Uses the same syntax as normal Home Assistant templating with a subset of functions.
+  - If there are additional functions you want implemented, please make a feature request.

 Many thanks to the original authors.
 Getting this to work with Android TV was straightforward and all of the frontend heavy lifting they did has provided an excellent base on which to build my personal ultimate Android TV remote.

 # Demo